Gallypro1234567/iwallet/README.md

 2. Clone the repository locally
 3. Open the project in terminal
 4. Run `flutter pub get` in terminal
-6. To build release apk run `flutter build apk`
+6. To build release apk run `flutter build apk` or `flutter build ios`